Back to blog

 Highly Responsive

-NativeBase 3.0 allows you to provide object and array values to add responsive styles.
-This makes apps highly responsive and ideal for all kinds of display devices, from mobile phones to large desktops.
+NativeBase 3.0 accepts object and array values for responsive styles, making apps ideal for mobile phones through large desktops.

 <Center